ViTally Consistent: Scaling Biological Representation Learning for Cell Microscopy: Whole-genome benchmarking

+Not suprisingly, even the smallest CA-MAE-S/16 trained on microscopy data outperforms the largest baselines ViTs trained on natural images.
+Training self-supervised on our novel carefully curated \dday dataset improves the performance of the MAEs, as does trimming to an early layer detected by linear probes, while the most scaled model \phenomtwo achieves the best overall performance in all respects when \textit{trimmed}.
+Compared to the best previously SOTA model at its normally used final block, MAE-L/8 RPI-93M \citep{kraus2023masked}, \phenomtwo \textit{trimmed} obtains: (a) the highest statistically significant gain in relationship recall over the previous SOTA, achieving a z-score of improvement of 5.21; (b) a 21\% improvement in the KS statistic (.52$\rightarrow$.63); and, (c) a 48\% improvement in the replicate consistency CM statistic (12.3$\rightarrow$18.2).

-Similarly, linear probing to select optimal ViT blocks led to significant improvements even when applied to frozen Dino-V2 based models pretrained on natural images.
-Dino-V2 ViT-G obtains a nearly 20\% improvement CORUM recall (.44$\rightarrow$.53) by using the embeddings extracted at $b^*=16$ (chosen by linear probes) rather than the final embedding from $b=40$ (which performs worse than a random untrained ViT-S).
-Dino-V2 ViT-S also observes improvements by using $b^*=5$ rather than $b=12$ and outperforms Dino-V2 ViT-G in replicate consistency.
+Linear probing to select optimal ViT blocks leads to significant improvements even when applied to Dino-V2 and MAE models pretrained on natural images.
+Dino-V2 ViT\mbox{-}G is dramatically better in terms of recall and consistency with the early block embeddings at $b^*=16$ rather than the final embedding from $b=40$ (which performs worse than a random untrained ViT-S).
+Dino-V2 ViT-S also observes improvements by using $b^*=5$ rather than $b=12$ and outperforms Dino\mbox{-}V2 ViT-G in replicate consistency, while the \textit{trimmed} Dino-V2 ViT-L obtains the best recall among the baselines.
+This finding is important for the scientific community to consider when applying ML foundation models to experimental data, as it is common to take embeddings from the final layer as a default strategy even when processing potentially out-of-distribution images \cite{lastufka2024vision}, which, as we have shown, can significantly hinder results.